mozilla-services/merino-py/docs/ops.md

   Each entry can be one of `CRITICAL`, `ERROR`, `WARN`, `INFO`,  or `DEBUG` (in increasing verbosity).

+- `logging.collect_location` (`MERINO_LOGGING__COLLECT_LOCATION`) - Whether or
+  not to collect location data in the query log.
+By the data collection policy of Firefox Suggest, we shouldn't collect location data in the stage or production environments.

 ### Metrics

 Settings for Statsd/Datadog style metrics reporting.